By Steve & Tamami Laser

 Update: Honda is planning to introduce a new generation Civic Type R for the 2023 model year.
 Read more about it in our story here

 The ultra-cool 2021 Honda Civic Type R Limited Edition is finally headed our way.
 Honda’s manufacturing facility in Swindon, UK, that builds the Type R, was closed due to the coronavirus pandemic.
 Now that it’s up and running again, the first Limited Editions for the U.S. market are scheduled to go on sale at Honda dealers later this month.

 While every Type R is coveted by owners and enthusiasts, we think this Limited Edition is likely to become a future collectible.
-Only 600 are planned to be built for the U.S. (out of a total run of 1,000), while its base MSRP of $43,995 helps to ensure exclusivity.
+Only 600 are planned to be built for the U.S. (out of a total run of 1,000), to ensure exclusivity.

 Meanwhile, Honda of the UK Manufacturing Ltd. announced in February a proposal to permanently close the Swindon plant next year (est. July 2021) as part of Honda’s global manufacturing restructure.
-This could spell the end of the current Type R. (Speculation: A replacement is likely in the works for the next generation Civic, yet we don’t know what form it would take, or where it could be built.)
+This spells the end of the current Type R.

 Billed as the “most extreme version of the iconic Civic Type R ever made,” the Limited Edition features a lighter curb weight, higher-performance wheels and tires, and a driver-focused interior.
 Special Phoenix Yellow paint (called Sunlight Yellow for European models) is applied, along with a gloss black roof, mirrors, and hood vent.